Practice hub

 Practice German Plurals

-German plurals don't follow a single rule, which is why most learners guess.
-These free games give you hundreds of plural reps per session so the patterns become instinct.
+German plurals don't follow a single rule, which is why many learners end up guessing.
+These free games let you do hundreds of plural reps per session, which can help the patterns settle in.

 There are five main German plural patterns: -e (der Hund → die Hunde), -en (die Frau → die Frauen), -er with umlaut (das Kind → die Kinder, das Haus → die Häuser), -s for loanwords (das Auto → die Autos), and zero ending often with umlaut (der Apfel → die Äpfel).
 No single rule predicts which noun takes which pattern.

-Native speakers don't 'know' plural rules — they've heard each plural thousands of times in context.
-The only way to replicate that without spending years in Germany is to drill plurals at high volume under light time pressure.
-Arcade-style game formats give you 50× the rep count of a typical textbook exercise in the same time.
+Native speakers don't really 'know' plural rules — they've heard each plural countless times in context.
+One practical way to approximate that without spending years in Germany is to drill plurals at high volume under light time pressure.
+Arcade-style game formats can fit many more reps into the same minute than a typical textbook exercise.

 Frequently asked questions